 To be transparent, I must say I’ve developed some theories about the biases of art critics and the judges of art festivals, based mostly on their selections of art to be awarded prizes at these festivals (and maybe my own biases).
-I’ve noticed certain patterns that I was hesitant to discuss here until I had taken the time to formally learn something about art.
-That hasn’t happened yet, but we did have an opportunity to discuss photography (more specifically, nature and wildlife photography) with the judges at one recent art festival and I feel compelled to address one aspect of that discussion.
+I’ve noticed certain patterns that I was hesitant to discuss here until I had taken the time to learn something about art formally.
+That hasn’t happened yet, but we did have an opportunity to discuss photography (more specifically, nature and wildlife photography) with the judges at one recent art festival.
+Now I feel compelled to address one aspect of that discussion.
 My comments on the other aspects may wait until I satisfy my original goals/requirements.
 Today’s comments involve canvas.

 The Judges’ Remarks

 One of the judges said, “I’ve Never Seen A Photograph On Canvas That I Like.”
 There were three judges at the table when Nancy approached them.
 Their views were all consistent.
 Other remarks included, “When I see a photograph on canvas, I think the photographer is trying to impersonate a painter,” and “When I see a picture wrapped around the edge of the canvas, it makes me think they are adapting a larger picture to a frame that is too small.”
 One judge pointed out that painters don’t paint the side of their canvas.

 Those familiar with our website know there are already two places where I’ve referred to painters as pre-photographers:

 - Our New Philosophy On Printing Titles & Signatures published August 23, 2016, and

 You also know I’ve even chided fellow photographers for not keeping up with the times Stop Thinking Like A Film Photographer!.